buildpacks/docs/content/docs/buildpack-author-guide/publish-a-buildpack.md

 From [GitHub.com](https://github.com), click on _Your Repositories_, then click the _Packages_ tab and look for the image you just created.
 Click it and then select _Package Settings_.
 From this page, click the button to make this package public, and confirm the name of the image when promoted.

 Push the `release.yml` changes to GitHub and trigger a new release.
-This time, the workflow will create a GitHub Issue on the Buildpack Registry and your buildpack will be added to the index.
+The workflow will create a GitHub Issue on the Buildpack Registry and your buildpack will be added to the index.

 It is possible to perform these same step on any automated CI platform, but the Buildpack project only provides helpers for GitHub Actions.